microsoft/BikeSharing360_Websites/README.md

 Project can be opened using VS2015 Update 3 or VS2017RC.

 This web uses gulp tasks to manage assets and scripts.
 Output of gulp tasks is in the `Content` folder, and outputs of tasks gulps **are not part of the csproj file**.
-This is because if output files are part of the csproj, VS wants to include them in source control, what makes no sense for generated files.
+This is because if output files are part of the csproj, VS wants to include them in source control, which makes no sense for generated files.

-The csproj file was modified manually to include a MSBuild Task to allow publish the output of gulp, even thought this output is not part of the project.
-Look at the csproj at line 710 and below for these changes.
+The csproj file was modified manually to include a MSBuild Task to allow publish the output of gulp, even though this output is not part of the project.
+Look at the csproj in line 710 and below for these changes.

 BikeSharing360 Public Web Site (NetCore)
 ---------------------------------------